Welcome to The View From Down Here with me, Lucy Webster.

 It’s a weekly newsletter, coming directly from me to you via the wonders of email.

-I’ll be writing about my favourite things: disability rights and my lived experience of disability, feminism, politics, and books.
+I’ll be writing about my favourite things: my lived experience in feminism, politics, disability rights, and books.
 I really love books.

 If these things seem a little eclectic, let me assure you that they’re not as random as they seem.

 The easiest way to explain is to tell you a little bit about me.

 I’m a freelance journalist and writer, with lots of experience covering Westminster.
 I’m passionate about making politics accessible to all audiences, and to telling diverse stories.
 This newsletter will focus on the political issues I care about personally - and I promise they won’t be stuffy and boring.
 Politics is exciting.
 Really.

 Also, as you may have guessed, I am a disabled woman.